ablab/spades/README.md

 `--untrusted-contigs <file_name> `
     Contigs of the same genome, quality of which is average or unknown.
 Contigs of poor quality can be used but may introduce errors in the assembly.
 This option is also not intended for contigs of the related species.

+**_Other input_**

+`--assembly-graph <file_name> `
+    File with assembly graph.
+Could only be used in plasmid, metaplasmid, metaviral and biosynthetic mode.
+The primary purpose of this option to run these pipelines on already constructed and simplified assembly graph this way skipping a large part of SPAdes pipeline.
+Original reads the graph was constructed from need to be specified as well.
+Exact k-mer length (via `-k` option) should be provided.
+Note that the output would be different as compared to standalone runs of these pipelines as they setup graph simplification options as well.

 <a name="yaml"></a>
 **_Specifying input data with YAML data set file (advanced)_**